rpfarish/3BLD_analytic_generator/README.md

 ## Generates 3BLD specific scrambles to drill various algsets

+table of contents

 - Memo
 - Gen scrambles
 - Get comms

 The repo allows you to memo and dlin trace a scramble, generate scrambles for various alg sets (defined below) and get and compare comms from different sheets

 Alg sets:

 - Full floating trainer (both like [Eli's Buffer Trainer](https://elliottkobelansky.github.io/buffer-trainer/) and random state with cycle breaks)
 - Specific letter pairs in a random scramble
 - Twists
 - Flips
 - LTCT

 This also allows you to specify what cycles you would like to drill and generates a scramble with those specific letter pairs in it.
 These scrambles are random move, but not random state but should be good enough for training.
 Please note that the letters on the buffers are not important, but each of them need to be unique.

 It supports intelligent cycle breaking, memoing with alternate pseudoswaps, and the identification of specific cube states like 2-flips, 2-twists, 3-twists, and parity twists.
 Users can customize the lettering scheme and generate training scrambles based on specified algorithms or letter pairs for both edges and corners.
 The repository includes commands for memoizing the cube, generating training scrambles, managing letter schemes, drilling buffers, displaying commutators, and more.
 Note that some features are still a work in progress.
 The repository emphasizes functionality for blindfolded solving training.

 # Features: